be free, be happy, be peaceful

 Sunday, May 17, 2009

-chapter 1 - we all want to be happy
+chapter 1 - We all want to be happy

-We don’t want to be with the people that we don’t like and we don’t like the separation from our loved ones.
+We don’t want to be with the people that we don’t like, and we don’t like the separation from our loved ones.

 Even babies know the difference of comfort and discomfort.
 They will laugh when they feel good, and cry if they don’t feel good.